 Media law is a specialist area of law.
 Our media law department exclusively undertakes this work and our solicitors are experienced in dealing with injunction applications.
 These applications require court papers and complex legal arguments to be prepared in short order.
 We will take your instructions and work with you to ensure your evidence is prepared effectively, to give you the best chance of obtaining the injunction.

 Do you act for defendants?

 Yes, we have extensive experience representing defendants facing injunction applications or who are the subject of injunctions.
 If you have been served with papers we strongly recommend that you contact us immediately – and normally prior to contacting the claimant’s solicitors.
 If time permits, keep your powder dry; don’t play lawyer.

 We have specialist media law solicitors available at short notice (including during evenings and weekends) to deal with emergency injunction applications.
 If you are seeking an urgent injunction and are in a position to retain the firm please call 020 7183 8950 and ask to speak with the duty media law solicitor.
 Alternatively, please email firstname.lastname@example.org and leave your contact details so that one of our specialist solicitors can contact you.

 Not all cases warrant an interim injunction or the costs/risks are prohibitive.
 There may be other options available to you: for example, we can seek to negotiate an out of court settlement by agreeing contractual undertakings.

-We offer fixed fee consultations from £400 plus vat to review papers, take instructions and advise you on options.
+In most instances we offer fixed fee consultations from £400 plus VAT to review papers, take instructions and advise you on options.
 These are extremely popular with clients who are unsure what, if any, legal action to take – as well as defendants facing an injunction application.